-I'm convinced that a major reason Americans are dumber than our ancestors is because so many of us are wankers.
+A major reason Americans are dumber than our ancestors is because so many of us are wankers.
 A man's excellence is directly connected to whether he's spent himself sexually; and, from what I gather, the majority of American men have already wanked themselves dry.

 In this matter the ancient Jews have beaten us.
 Even Solomon's mom knew that if a king spent his energy on women he couldn't spend it thinking.
 But today we aren't even spending our energy on women.
 Those of us who are spending it on pornography are spending on other people spending it on women.
 We have all the downsides of exhaustion and none of the glory or the children that come with it.
 For all that can be said against him, Solomon could could hold his head high explaining why he was worn out and wrote in short bursts.
 After the beauty queens it was all he had left.
 But the average American is dull, and he's gotten so used to being dull, he's begun to believe that dullness is the norm.
 He believes it because nobody's willing to call him a wanker.

 A little personal reflection would do us wonders on this point, but we've become convinced that science is only for laboratories and scientists, like we pretend that liking football is manly while we're watching it from the couch.
-The uncomfortable truth of the matter is that, like pretense of manliness in the flabby, couch-jockey sports-pig, we are not actually living in an age of scientists.
+But like pretense of manliness in the flabby, couch-jockey sports-pig, we are not actually living in an age of scientists.
 We have a few strong men playing sports and a lot of fat ones watching.
-Likewise we have a few men doing tests in labs and only a few of us are thinking about what actually makes us tick.
+Likewise we have a few men doing tests in labs and only a few of us are thinking about what actually makes us healthy.
 We think we're superior to our ancestors because we can drive cars, when our ancestors knew how to run a whole farm and could cross the Appalachians in a wagon.
 The age of scientific observation hasn't meant that we know how things work.
 It means we use things that work.
 It means we heard a man did a study and so we don't have to study ourselves.
 It means everyone's busy wanking, and nobody understands why our men are so tired and boring.

-A little observation on this fact will prove that even reading difficult books is impossible when you're spent (and to this I dare any man to try and really enjoy Edmond Burke after "wearing himself out").
+Even reading difficult books is impossible when you're spent (and to this I dare any man to try and really enjoy Edmond Burke after "wearing himself out").
 Women are less exciting to the spent man, which means the man is less exciting because the spent man is less excited.
 Our continuity of thought is broken into meaningless fragments, we think that everything is boring, work feels like it's dragging on forever, and it's harder to be funny.
 Sexual vitality runs so deeply in the male soul that avoiding two extremes is imperative to our success as people in general*.
 Too little ejaculation and you end up a menace.
 Too frequent and you end up a potato.
 And the problem with pornography is particularly in the frequency.
 Simply put, you can watch pornography all day every day.
 You have to be either impressive or a maniac to have sex multiple times a day with a wife of five years.
 You can engage yourself half a dozen times a day without either an interested wife or a suitable erection.
 Pornography will eat you alive if you let it, which is why you ought to stay away from pornography.

 Christians have been the most vocal critics of a culture of masturbation, but unless they're willing to get explicit in church (which aside from the absolutely horrible Song of Solomon is something like never), they're usually unwilling to tell, publicly, how it has personally affected them.
 The reason is obvious: because talking about wankery is having everyone imagine you spanking it; and as everyone expects, pastors are supposed to be cleaner than the rest of us**.